MorrellLAB/Barley_NAM_Parents/README.md

 3. GATK_IndelRealigner.job
 4. GATK_HaplotypeCaller.job (task array)
 5. GATK_GenotypeGVCFs.job (task array)
-6. PreFiltering.job (not posted on Github yet) (to create a high confidence subset)
+6. PreFiltering.job (to create a high confidence subset)
-7. ConcatVCF.job (not posted on Github yet)
+7. ConcatVCF.job
 8. GATK_VariantRecalibrator.job (not posted on Github yet)
 9. PostFiltering.job (not posted on Github yet)

-Scripts 1, 3, 4, and 5 were based off of [previous GATK scripts](https://github.com/MorrellLAB/Deleterious_GP/tree/master/Job_Scripts/Seq_Handling) by Tom Kono for the Bad Mutations II project.
+Scripts 1, 3, 4, 5, and 8 were based off of [previous GATK scripts](https://github.com/MorrellLAB/Deleterious_GP/tree/master/Job_Scripts/Seq_Handling) by Tom Kono for the Bad Mutations II project.

 Scripts 6, 7, 8, and 9 were based off of [this workflow](https://github.com/lilei1/MBE_samples) by Li Lei for the SNP calling of the samples from the Kono et al. 2016 MBE paper.